-Step 1: Read the Questions and Instructions Properly
+Step 1: Read the questions and instructions properly

-Multiple-choice tests known as ‘distractors’ provide answers options that are just like the right answer.
+Multiple-choice tests known as ‘distractors’ provide answer options that are just like the right answer.
 In other words, these answers are designed to test if you read the information provided properly.

-Step 2: Manage your Time Accordingly
+Step 2: Manage your time

-Step 3: Read the Stimulus carefully
+Step 3: Read the stimulus carefully

 These questions are more simple than other questions.
-So, it’s better to ignore the topic and analyze the connection between the conclusion and evidence.
+So, it’s better to ignore the topic and analyse the connection between the conclusion and evidence.

 Step 5: Remove all words that are not relevant to the argument

 Not all words in the stimulus are important.
 You need to deal with those words that make up the evidence and conclusion.

-Step 6: Study Smarter
+Step 6: Study smarter

-When you start marking down your answers on practice questions, make sure to distinguish between the questions you are sure of the answers and those you are simply guessing.
+When you start marking down your answers on practice questions, make sure to distinguish between the questions you are sure of and those you are simply guessing.

-Step 7: Try not to include diagrams too often in Logical Reasoning Questions
+Step 7: Try not to include diagrams too often